F. H. Fyall

 F. H. Fyall was a state Representative in the U.S. state of Georgia during the Reconstruction era.
 He was one of the Original 33 African Americans elected as legislators in Georgia.

 He was owned as a slave earlier in his life.
-His eligibility to hold elected office in Georgia and that of three other elected representatives debated by the legislature when it kicked out 25 "Negros" deemed ineligible to serve.
+His eligibility to hold elected office in Georgia and that of three other elected representatives debated by the legislature when it kicked out 25 African-Americans deemed ineligible to serve.
 He represented Macon.

 Before the American Civil War he was owned by Osborne Augustus Lochrane.